One of the most attractive elements of the Mudi is the wide variety of colors and patterns available. Read below to learn about each color/pattern.

 Ash merles carry both the recessive dilution gene and the dominant merle gene.
 These dogs will not display any black patches.

-Isabella, also called lilac in some breeds, is the result of a brown dog with two copies of the recessive dilution gene.
+As-brown, also called isabella or lilac in some breeds, is the result of a brown dog with two copies of the recessive dilution gene.
 The dog appears grayish-brown in color, and is identified visually by nose leather color, which will be a pale cream to tan as opposed to deep brown.

 Pictured: Gondűző-Alkonyat Sobri Gyöngye “Sobri” – owned by Emese Udvardy